kmehltretter82/frama-c-linux/KERNEL.md

    full-source MTE result from one violation to none.
 The retained `counted_by` metadata now also drives a low-noise bounds checker; its first exact `irqchip.c` scenario validates sensitivity but finds no real-source violation.
+   A new AST-only validation-order rule scans all 83 exact contexts and isolates the vCPU-events candidate as its sole finding, with zero on the fixed complete source.
 Runtime reproducers, maintainer review, conservative architecture models, and additional bounded scenarios now precede RISC-V and broader subsystem coverage.